AlexandrePoisson/AnimToTextureHelpers/README.md

 ![Alt text](image-1.png)

-copy the texture (UE5.3.1 crashes if there are no existing texture in the data asset, therefore we need to create the place holders)
+copy the texture (UE5.3.1 crashes if there are no existing texture in the data asset, therefore we need to create placeholders for them)

 ### Edit BP_AnimToTextureMat so that it has the correct material instances
 Edit BP_AnimToTexture so that it has the correct material instances values.